 Business interruption values are determined using a "BI worksheet," a relatively standard form that varies slightly by insurer.
 But the worksheet is really too basic; it doesn't give the insurer a true understanding of the risk exposure.
-The true risk would need to consider many factors, including:
+The true risk would need to consider many factors, including the following.

 The number of locations, which spreads the risk.
 (Five locations with $20 million in sales have a lower risk of a large loss and higher probability of more frequent losses than one location with $100 million in sales.)

 The overlap and interdependency between locations.
 (A loss could be mitigated if the different locations do the same thing.
 A loss can be greater if one insured location receives work-in-process or components from another insured location.)

 A realistic assessment of the time to complete repairs at each location.
 (A location with complex construction and intricate machinery may take years to complete repairs and resume operations; a basic warehouse and assembly operation may resume operations in 3 months.)

 To be sure, the insurer's underwriting department considers many factors to assess the risk and quote premiums.
 The BI worksheet is an important part of that equation but must be supplemented with other pertinent data.

 Determining reasonable BI values is important.
 If an insured has insufficient values, it may find that it is underinsured when a loss occurs.
 This is especially important if the insured has a "coinsurance clause," which would effectively penalize the insured for not buying the proper amount of insurance.
 (Most corporate policies do not have a coinsurance clause.
 Instead, they have "agreed-upon values," which provide a certain amount of insurance and are not subject to a coinsurance penalty if underinsured.
 Nonetheless, it is important to provide proper information to ensure that values are reasonable.)